 The statue was commissioned by the Danish Sailors Union, who erected it at their training college in Hørsholm in 1986.
 Ten years later the union passed the statue on to Arbejdermuseet.
-In 2004 bellydancing MP Louise Frevert requested that the museum add text by the statue stating that Lenin was a ‘tormentor and mass murderer’, sparking a heated debate (på dansk).
+In 2004 bellydancing MP Louise Frevert requested that the museum add a label stating that Lenin was a ‘tormentor and mass murderer’, sparking a heated debate.

 Arbejdermuseet is nicely done if a little fusty, clearly short of the money to transform itself into an interactive experience centre.
 Hurrah for that!